-There are a number of events honoring veterans in Chapel Hill on Veterans Day.
-Here is a list of events honoring veterans in Chapel Hill.
+There were a number of events honoring veterans in and around Chapel Hill on Veterans Day.
+Here is a list of local events honoring veterans in our area.
+Of course the event times may change.

 Veterans Day Flag Ceremony and Veterans’ Recognition – 7:30 a.m.